 Should difficulties arise regarding the interpretation or application of the SFI, advice must be sought from the director of finance or a member of their team, before any action is taken.

-Failure to comply with SFI may be regarded as a disciplinary matter which, following investigation under the disciplinary policy and procedure, could result in dismissal.
+Failure to comply with SFI may be regarded as a disciplinary matter which, following investigation under the disciplinary policy, could result in dismissal.

 If for any reason SFI are not complied with, full details of the non-compliance and any justification shall be reported to the next formal meeting of the audit and risk assurance committee for referring action or ratification.
 All members of the board and staff have a duty to disclose any non-compliance with SFI to the director of finance as soon as possible.